-Overview – What is the Visa Waiver Program?
+🌍 What Is the Visa Waiver Program (VWP)?

-The Visa Waiver Program (VWP) enables nationals of 42 participating countries to travel to the United States for tourism or business (visitor [B] visa purposes only) for stays of 90 days or less without obtaining a visa.
+The Visa Waiver Program (VWP) allows citizens of 42 participating countries to travel to the United States without a visa for tourism or business visits of 90 days or less.

 Which countries participate in the Visa Waiver Program (VWP)?